 All matriculating students must provide evidence of immunity to certain vaccine-preventable illnesses at the time of entry into the UK College of Medicine.
 These requirements reflect Centers for Disease Control and Prevention guidelines and UK HealthCare policies.
-The following immunizations are required for all students involved in clinical activities:
+The following immunizations are required for all students:

 - Measles, Mumps and Rubella (MMR)

 - Hepatitis B

 - Influenza (annually Sept.
 1 – Nov.
 1)